top of page

 HOUSTON OVERVIEW

 The crosstown UP freight line was originally a high speed line with 120' right-of-way and a curved alignment having a minimum radius nearly four miles long, but now it has a grade crossing every three hundred feet.
-There should be provision planned for six tracks, running from the intersection of the Mangum Avenue tunnel to a point 4.25 miles east of it, where most of the freight traffic would exit.
+There should be provision planned for six tracks, running from the intersection with the Mangum Avenue tunnel to a point 4.25 miles east of it, where most of the freight traffic would exit.
 No flyover or grade separation at this point would be required in relation to the three passenger tracks since they would cross to the south of the line at Mangum Avenue and the freight traffic would turn out to the north.
 Thence one and a half miles to the main station.

 HOUSTON STATION

-The station approach may seem a bit odd looking since it zigs then zags - due to existing buildings and configurations I have not had the inclination to disturb.
-The large station that existed through the Fifties was subject to to the same constraints.
+The station approach may seem a bit odd looking since it zigs then zags - due to existing buildings and configurations which I have not had the inclination to disturb.
+The large station that existed through the Fifties here was subject to the same constraints.
 Buildings nonetheless affected are part of the Houston fire and rescue company's vehicle maintenance operations and as such could probably be negotiated on with the city having the incentive of a beautiful new train station.
 The projected station expansion (purple) would add two platforms and two tracks, both of which might gain egress to the east by way of a connecting line that requires alterations to one of the bridges of Interstate 10.
-Thus there might someday be a station with seven tracks, of which four enjoy through running.
-Using the existing bridge leading under the University of Houston Downtown, the second track from the bottom might be used, with the crossover, for nighttime freight runs to avoid a reverse move.
-A possible passenger improvement that comes readily to mind in this regard would be a speedy trip to Galveston (about fifty miles) with revival of their main station there.
-But the grade separation issues of the connection would have to be dealt with (Two different options exist Galveston-wise for the connection, with one bridge still in place.) as well as negotiations concerning many other improvements, with the railroad.
+Thus there might someday be a station with seven tracks of which four enjoy through running.
+Using the existing bridge leading under the University of Houston Downtown, the second track from the bottom might be used, with the crossover, for nighttime freight runs, to avoid a reverse move.
+A possible passenger improvement that comes readily to mind would be a speedy trip to Galveston (about fifty miles) with revival of their main station there.
+But the grade separation issues of the connection would have to be dealt with (Two different options exist for the connection, with one bridge still in place.) as well as negotiations concerning other improvements, with the railroad.

-The main entrance to the station would be by way of the concave box suggestive of some iconic structure and having curves derived from an earlier site plan, at lower right.
-Passengers would pass under the first two tracks from there to reach stairs and conveyances to the platform level, with endlong access to most of the tracks.
-This would be located on a bridge next to the existing one over North Milam and Travis Streets, or on part of a replacement bridge.
+The main entrance to the station would be by way of the concave box suggestive of some iconic structure and having curves derived from an earlier site plan, near the lower right.
+Passengers would pass under the first two tracks from there, to reach stairs and conveyances to the platform level, with endlong access to most of the tracks.
+This crosswalk would be located on a bridge next to the existing one over North Milam and Travis Streets, or on part of a replacement bridge.
 An additional bridge, at a higher level, would give access to the University's terrace overlooking the city, as shown.
-Access to the bottom platform is restricted to its first 250 feet by the Interstate access road, so would require intensive provision for vertical access in a confined area.
+Access to the bottom platform is restricted to its first 250 feet by the Interstate access road, so would require intensive provisions for vertical access in a confined area.
 A wide tunnel would continue under the remaining four platforms, with ramps extending west.

 The existing Amtrak/Southern Pacific station - built when they sold the station's land to the post office - would also be equipped with a tunnel, to provide access at the west end, with ramps rising to the east.
-Alterations in keeping with the design of the original 1934 platform shed would be required to accommodate the wider platform.
+Alterations in keeping with the design of the original 1934 platform shed at the Amtrak Station would be required to accommodate the wider platform.
 An overarching glass shed or iconic structure, tent or tents might help in achieving the desired tony train station feel.
 The station is extremely long at 2800' but nothing on the order of those in India.
 As shown, there are five tracks and four platforms thirty-five feet wide.
 With Dallas high speed service only half as frequent as currently proposed the station would not seem empty, and would serve to occupy the property before someone gets a hold of it.
 Some maintenance and cleaning operations could be located in the station, saving on the need for facilities elsewhere.
 In future years, two not particularly short trains might occupy a single track for boarding, served respectively through the two entrance points, and depart in opposite directions.

 Bruce W. Hain January 13, 2018